nagyist/tao-user-guide/src/interactions/choice-interaction.md

 # Choice Interaction #

->Choice Interaction, most frequently referred to as the multiple choice question (MCQ), presents a test question type that has been made popular by such time-honored exams as the SAT, ACT, PSAT/NMSQT, etc. Choice interactions are preferable to free-response test interactions in cases where more test questions need to be fit into a shorter-duration exam period.
+>Choice Interaction, most frequently referred to as the multiple choice question (MCQ), presents a Test question type that has been made popular by such time-honored exams as the SAT, ACT, PSAT/NMSQT, etc. Choice interactions are preferable to free-response test interactions in cases where more test questions need to be fit into a shorter-duration exam period.
 Where time is of the essence is where this type of testing interaction is particularly useful.

 <div class="hidden-video">
 [![Choice Step 1](http://img.youtube.com/vi/7tCAANj5yZY/0.jpg)](http://www.youtube.com/watch?v=7tCAANj5yZY)